Fiserv/transfer-now/docs/fund-transfer/Fund-Transfer-Services.md

         <p>For an outbound one-time immediate transfer, TransferNow performs a check to determine if the amount of the transfer is greater than the host from-account’s available balance.
 The host account balance is passed from the client to Fiserv in the Single Sign-On.</p>
         <p>TransferNow can perform either a hard fail or soft fail of the transfer if the available balance is less than the transfer amount.</p>
         <p class="block-quote"> &#128221 <i> <strong>Note:</strong> Clients specify whether they want hard fail or soft fail in the Data Gathering Form (DGF).</i></p>
-        <p><strong>Hard Fail:</strong> As the date selected is a weekend, this transfer will start to be processed on the next/prior business day.</p>
+        <p><strong>Hard Fail:</strong> user is required to modify the transfer amount before they can schedule the transfer if the transfer amount is greater than the available balance.</p>
-        <p><strong>Soft Fail:</strong> As the date selected is a holiday, this transfer will start to be processed on the next/prior business day.</p>
+        <p><strong>Soft Fail:</strong> user will still be able to schedule the transfer even though the transfer amount is greater than the available balance.</p>
     </div>
     </div>
     </br>